joshcanhelp/wp-starter/README.md

 	1. `grunt sass`
 	2. `grunt browserify`
 	3. `grunt inlinecss`
-15. Open *functions.php* and make the following changes:
-	1. Find the first instance of the `ALLONSY_THEME_VERSION` constant and [PhpStorm] Right Click > Refactor > Rename; for example `ALLONSY_THEME_VERSION` would change to `THEME_SLUG_THEME_VERSION`
-	2. Refactor `ALLONSY_THEME_VERSION_OPT_NAME` similarly and change the value to match your theme slug
-	3. Change the option name in `allonsy_plugin_activation` to match the theme slug
-	4. Review `allonsy_hook_after_setup_theme` function for things to remove or change
-	5. Review `allonsy_hook_init` function for things to remove or change
-	6. Forgive me for not being very funny in this bullet point block
-16. Refresh wp-admin and the homepage of the site to make sure there are no errors or notices
+15. Refresh wp-admin and the homepage of the site to make sure there are no errors or notices
-17. [PhpStorm] Create a new local scope:
+16. [PhpStorm] Create a new local scope:
 	1. Go to **Preferences > Appearance > Scopes**
 	2. Click the "+" to add a new Local scope
 	3. For "Name" use the theme slug